thermotools/thermopack/docs/v2.1.0/multiparam_methods.md

 multiparam class.
 For instructions on how to use the parser routines, see the file thermopack/addon/pyUtils/docs/markdown_from_docstrings.py--->

-The `multiparam` class, found in `addon/pycThermopack/thermopack/multiparam.py`, inherrits from the `thermo` class, and  is the interface to the
+The `multiparam` class, found in `addon/pycThermopack/thermopack/multiparam.py`, inherits from the `thermo` class, and  is the interface to the
 Multiparameter Equations of State.
 Selection of different multiparameter equations of state is done by passing an identifier string to the constructor.
 For information on available multiparameter equations of state, see the page on [available equations of state.](/thermopack/v2.1.0/method_docs.html)

 ## Table of contents